Political positions of Hillary Clinton: Capitalism and economic philosophy

 In a 1996 interview, Clinton commented on the relationship between government and the private sector, saying: "I just believe that there's got to be a healthy tension among all of our institutions in society, and that the market is the driving force behind our prosperity, our freedom in so many respects to make our lives our own but that it cannot be permitted just to run roughshod over people's lives as well."

 In a speech in October 2014, Clinton stated "Don't let anybody tell you that it's corporations and businesses that create jobs.
 You know that old theory, trickle-down economics.
 That has been tried; that has failed.
 It has failed rather spectacularly."

-In a July 2015 speech at the New York University Stern School of Business, Clinton condemned what she called "short-termism" and "quarterly capitalism"—"the obsession with share prices and quarterly earnings over real value creation, which Clinton views as dangerous to the economy."Alex Seitz-Wald, How Hillary Clinton plans to 'save capitalism', MSNBC (July 30, 2015).
+In July 2015, Clinton condemned what she called "short-termism" and "quarterly capitalism"—"the obsession with share prices and quarterly earnings over real value creation, which Clinton views as dangerous to the economy."Alex Seitz-Wald, How Hillary Clinton plans to 'save capitalism', MSNBC (July 30, 2015).
 Clinton called for "new, creative, disruptive ideas to save capitalism" and has said that capitalism "needs to be reinvented, it needs to be put back into balance."

-In a Democratic primary debate in October 2015 with Senator Bernie Sanders, her then-primary rival, Clinton said: "When I think about capitalism I think about all the business that started because they had the opportunity and the freedom to do that and to make a good living for themselves and their families ...
+In a Democratic primary debate in October 2015 with her rival, Bernie Sanders, Clinton said: "When I think about capitalism I think about all the business that started because they had the opportunity and the freedom to do that and to make a good living for themselves and their families ...
 We would be making a grave mistake to turn our backs on what built the greatest middle class in history."
 Unlike Sanders, Clinton is not a supporter of the Nordic model, saying in the same debate: "We are not Denmark.
 I love Denmark, but we are the United States of America, and it's our job to rein in the excesses of capitalism so it doesn't run amok."Ezra Klein, Bernie Sanders and Hillary Clinton's debate over capitalism, explained, Vox (October 14, 2015). and "what we have to do every so often in America ... is save capitalism from itself."

 Noting that the U.S. economy has performed better under Democratic presidents than Republican ones since World War II, Clinton has said: "The economy does better when you have a Democrat in the White House and that's why we need to have a Democrat in the White House in January 2017."
 Analysis by Max Ehrenfreund in The Washington Post noted that Clinton's statement was accurate but also noted it was difficult to say how much credit the White House could take for such economic upturns; or if other factors boost the economy and Democrats "just got lucky".